 The second weakness is in the “get the best” attitude.
 This assumption also does not recognize that human resources are a competitive market.
 Folks who are “A-players” understand that.
 They will, by definition, be more expensive and harder to retain.
-In some cases, such as programming, the added productivity far outweighs the added cost, but in that case it is mostly because better programmers like to program more than they like to negotiate salaries.
+In some cases, such as programming, the added productivity far outweighs the added cost, but in that case, it is mostly because better programmers like to program more than they like to negotiate salaries.
 In business, highly valuable staff are quite adept at negotiating higher salaries commensurate with the skill set.
-Consider what Goldman Sacks pays its upper level staff.
+Consider what Goldman Sachs pays its upper level staff.

 The third weakness is that the book is caught in an older/non-digital model of corporate growth.
 Most new startups with high capitalization are tech or life science companies.
 The book ignores the fact that in the current age we can have enormous corporate valuations based on just 20 employees.
 Recruiting 20 employees is not as challenging or difficult.
-Finding and optimizing talent is still important, but with a low head count it need not be as complicated or time consuming.
+Finding and optimizing talent is still important, but with a low head count, it need not be as complicated or time consuming.
 Performance problems will also be more obvious.

 The final change that the book misses is the movement toward digital marketing and models of sales that do not use human resources.
 Marketing efforts, including social marketing and content marketing, feed the sales process and enable much more willing customers, thus decreasing the emphasis on a skilled sales team.
-Platforms create enormous potential wealth without the need of dedicated resources concerning human capital other than information technology resources to maintain the platform.
-And IT resources are commodities at this point that can be purchased from external vendors.
+Platforms create enormous potential wealth without the need for dedicated resources concerning human capital other than information technology resources to maintain the platform.
+IT resources are commodities at this point that can be purchased from external vendors.

 - Wasserman Noam.
 The Founder’s Dilemmas: Anticipating and Avoiding the Pitfalls That Can Sink a Startup.
 Princeton University Press.
 March 25, 2012, ch.
 8.